 On December 16, 2015, we completed the acquisition of UIL pursuant to a merger agreement.
 In connection with the transaction, we entered into the Shareholder Agreement on December 16, 2015 with Iberdrola, S.A.
-The Shareholder Agreement sets forth certain governance arrangements and contains various provisions relating to, among other things, representation on our board, minority protections that limit the disposal or transfer of shares of the company by Iberdrola, S.A., registration rights, preemptive rights and protections for us relating to affiliate transactions and business opportunities, which are described in more detail below.
+The Shareholder Agreement sets forth certain governance arrangements and contains various provisions relating to, among other things, representation on our board, minority protections that limit the disposal or transfer of shares of the company by Iberdrola, S.A., registration rights, preemptive rights, and protections for us relating to affiliate transactions and business opportunities, which are described in more detail below.

-- Until December 16, 2020, the company must have at least five "independent" directors (as defined in the Shareholder Agreement), and Arnold Chase and John Baldacci would be deemed to be independent directors solely for purposes of determining compliance with this obligation.
-Additionally, in the event of the resignation, removal or death of Mr. Baldacci and/or Mr. Chase (or their respective replacements on the board), or if Mr. Baldacci and/or Mr. Chase (or their respective replacements on the board) decide not to stand for reelection to our board or are otherwise unwilling or unable to serve on our board, Iberdrola, S.A. will nominate a person to serve on our board of directors who qualifies as an independent director pursuant to the rules of the NYSE and applicable law.
-The Shareholder Agreement also provides that the company will, after December 16, 2020, have at least four "independent" directors (as defined in the Shareholder Agreement), provided that either Mr. Chase or Mr. Baldacci, but not both, may be deemed independent directors for this purpose. - The Shareholder Agreement provides that the board must establish an unaffiliated committee made up of "independent" directors (as defined in the Shareholder Agreement).
+- Until December 16, 2020, the company must have at least five "independent" directors (as defined in the Shareholder Agreement) and John Baldacci would be deemed to be independent directors solely for purposes of determining compliance with this obligation.
+Additionally, in the event of the resignation, removal or death of Mr. Baldacci (or their respective replacements on the board), or if Mr. Baldacci (or their respective replacements on the board) decide not to stand for reelection to our board or are otherwise unwilling or unable to serve on our board, Iberdrola, S.A. will nominate a person to serve on our board of directors who qualifies as an independent director pursuant to the rules of the NYSE and applicable law.
+The Shareholder Agreement also provides that the company will, after December 16, 2020, have at least four "independent" directors (as defined in the Shareholder Agreement), provided that Mr. Baldacci may be deemed independent directors for this purpose. - The Shareholder Agreement provides that the board must establish an unaffiliated committee made up of "independent" directors (as defined in the Shareholder Agreement).
 Under the Shareholder Agreement, a director is considered "independent" if he or she is independent under the rules of NYSE with respect to AVANGRID, and would be independent under the rules of NYSE with respect to Iberdrola, S.A. if he or she was a director of Iberdrola, S.A.
-Arnold Chase, for so long as he is a director, may serve on the unaffiliated committee even if he is determined not to be

-"independent".
 The unaffiliated committee is responsible for, among other things, reviewing and authorizing transactions between AVANGRID and/or one of its subsidiaries, on the one hand, and Iberdrola, S.A. and/or its affiliates, on the other hand.